Oddert/RobynVeitch2020/README.md

 == Description ==

-Strong impactful wordpress theme aimed at users wishing to create layouts which grab the user's attention.
+Strong robynVeitchful wordpress theme aimed at users wishing to create layouts which grab the user's attention.

 == Installation ==